 The building’s facade is decorated with numerous gargoyles, thin-white Gothic pinnacles, and 88 statues of Hungarian rulers.
 The magnificent 96-meter high dome marks the central point of the Parliament Building.

-One interesting aspect about the building is that it is made entirely with Hungarian materials, except for the eight rose-colored pillars situated next to the main staircase which were imported from Sweden.
+One interesting aspect of the building is that it is made entirely with Hungarian materials, except for the eight rose-colored pillars situated next to the main staircase which were imported from Sweden.

 The Parliament Building’s exterior is only eclipsed by the gilded and marbled interior, filled with extraordinary murals, paintings, statues, and ornately crafted floors, walls, and windows.
 The interior is also home to the Hungarian Crown Jewels – the Crown of St. Stephen and the Royal Sceptre which are kept in the spectacular Domed Hall.